-- 1 Right-click the ZENworks icon in the notification area. - 2 Click Technician Application. - 3 In the left navigation pane, under Satellite, click Authentication.
+- 1 Double-click the (a) icon in the notification area. - 2 In the left navigation pane, under Satellite, click Authentication.

 Field Description Current Status Displays whether your device is currently configured to perform Authentication operations.
 The current status is Active when the device is promoted to a satellite with the Authentication role.
 SSL Port Specifies the SSL port being used on the device for authentication purposes.